EllaBrands/stanDev/Home.md

 ## Welcome!

-This is the top-level Wiki for the Stan project.
+This is the top-level Wiki for the Stan project as well as the Wiki for the stan-dev/stan repository.
 Most of the content is aimed at developers, though some may be of interest to users.
 If you're not a Stan developer or thinking of becoming one, you're probably looking for:

 * [Stan Home Page](http://mc-stan.org/)

-Each of the Stan code repositories here on GitHub has its own set of Wiki pages, with information for the language, algorithms, and developer process and tools listed here.

-## User Facing Wiki Pages
+There are a few remaining user-facing Wiki pages that haven't been moved to the web site:

 * [Prior choice](https://github.com/stan-dev/stan/wiki/Prior-Choice-Recommendations)
 * [Where do I report bugs or request features?](https://github.com/stan-dev/stan/wiki/Where-do-I-create-a-new-issue)